 Boats to Save People - Problem

-Given an array people where people[i] represents the weight of the i-th person, and each boat can carry a maximum weight of limit, your mission is to find the minimum number of boats needed to rescue everyone.
+You are given an array people where people[i] is the weight of the i-th person, and an infinite number of boats where each boat can carry a maximum weight of limit.

 Input & Output